-Havillah stilled at the challenge that had been issued in his words before proceeding to shrug her shoulder after little thought.
+Havillah stilled at the challenge that had just been issued in his words before proceeding to shrug her shoulder after a little thought.

 "This is not Poetry."
-Her guide dismissed her even as she tried to come up with a better more cryptic version of the words that had just been spoken.
+Her guide dismissed her even as her mind work d to overtime in an attempt to come up with a better more cryptic version of the words that had just been spoken.
 "What is important is that you understand its sentiments.
-Otherwise, you might as well be deaf to the words that have been spoken.
+Otherwise, you might as well be deaf to the words that have been spoken to you.
 To hear is one thing.
-To understand is another and to comprehend that is what will bring you to true change and bring about your enlightenment."
+To understand is another and to comprehend the message, that is what will bring about true change and also your enlightenment."

-The words flowed, the lesson changed and at the end of it all, Havillah was left feeling more confused than she had been before.
+The words flowed, the lesson changing and at the end of it all, Havillah was left feeling more confused than she had been before.
 What did he want?
 For her to know or to understand?
-What was she supposed to change to and what was this journey that she had to walk?
-She was just walking and she knew not the path that she had taken nor the destination.
+What was she supposed to change into and what was this journey that she had to walk?
+Enlightenment?
+Did that mean understanding or did he mean that by the end of it all she would finally be able to see him?
+Havilalh was just walking and yet, she knew not the path that she had taken nor the destination to which it would lead her.
 What was she even doing?
 What was the purpose of it all?
 Would she continue to walk in the dark with just a candle to light her path?
+She mused.

 "This has gone on long enough."
 Her Guide interrupted her mental barrage to repeat the words he had spoken earlier.
 "Is it South or West?
 Through the Forest or across it, For you have long lost your way and are heading down the wrong path."

 "Well...I cannot stop you if your intention is to spend another night in the canopies.
-That is a good lesson as any and you won't find me protesting.
-However, the sooner you move forward the faster we'll get this over with."
+That is a good lesson as any and you will not find me protesting.
+However, the sooner you move forward the faster we will get this over with."

-A canopy dweller called from a distance and Havillah shook her head ridding herself of the daydream that had distracted her again.
+A canopy dweller called out from a distance and Havillah shook her head ridding herself of the daydream that had distracted her again.
 She needed to keep going west.
 To her destination.
 Her end even though she was not familiar with where she was going nor did she know the layout of the land that was spread out before her.
-She was going west just because that way seemed to be the other way from the sea.
-But there was also northwards and southwards and the other directions in between.
-In fact if she was being truly honest with herself, Havillah knew that she could also find land whichever way she chose to go including eastwards, but she was afraid.
+She was going west just because that seemed to be the way that was the other way from the sea, but there was also northwards and southwards and the other directions in between.
+In fact, if she was being truly honest with herself, Havillah knew that she could have found land whichever way she chose to go including eastwards, but she had been afraid.
 Afraid of what she would find there, of the memories that the sea would evoke.
 No, she would continue westwards.
 Even if it meant flying low over the canopy as there were no clouds to shield her from view in the open blue sky.